 - Cue the Sun: Following the penultimate battle the sun rises, bringing hope after the gloomy weather in previous scenes.

 - Dark Is Not Evil

-- Deliberately Monochrome: Gives the animation an aged and very gothic feel.
-It also brings out the more vivid colours, such as the little girl's Green Eyes, and the red of the blood.
+- Deliberately Monochrome: Gives the animation an aged and very Gothic feel.
+It also brings out the more vivid colours, such as the little girl's Green Eyes, and the red of all that blood.

 - Eerie Pale-Skinned Brunette: The Black Swordsman.

 - Evil Laugh: It's supposed to be a Crowning Moment of Heartwarming as the last sound you hear is the euphoric laughter of The Black Swordsman, having finally found the perfect book, but damn if it doesn't sound more evil than joyous.